maziac/DeZog/documentation/Usage.md

 - "loadZxRom": true/false.
 Defaults to true.
 Loads the 48K Spectrum ROM (or the 128K Spectrum ROM) at start.
 Otherwise the memory 0-0x3FFF is empty RAM.
 - "zxKeyboard": true/false.
 Defaults to true.
 If enabled the simulator shows a keyboard to simulate keypresses.
 ![](images/zsim_keyboard.jpg)
-- "visualMemory": true/false.
-Defaults to true.
-If enabled the simulator shows the access to the memory (0-0xFFFF) visually while the program is running.
+- "visualMemory": If enabled the simulator shows the access to the memory (0-0xFFFF) visually while the program is running.
+Different views are possible:
+    - 'none': no view
+    - '64K': One memory area of 64K, no banks.
+    - 'ZX48': ROM and RAM as of the ZX Spectrum 48K.
+    - 'ZX128': Banked memory as of the ZX Spectrum 48K (16k slots/banks).
+    - 'ZXNEXT': Banked memory as of the ZX Next (8k slots/banks).
+The default depends on the banking settings.
 ![](images/zsim_visual_memory.jpg)
 - "ulaScreen": true/false.
 Defaults to true.
 If enabled it shows the contents of the ZX Spectrum screen.
 ![](images/zsim_ula_screen.jpg)